letsencrypt/cp-cps/CP-CPS.md

 ### 5.3.2 Background check procedures

-Trusted Contributors must undergo a background check prior to performing in a trusted role.
-ISRG management will review the results of background checks for problematic issues prior to approving performance of a trusted role.
+Trusted Contributors undergo a background check prior to performing in a trusted role.
+ISRG management reviews the results of background checks for problematic issues prior to approving performance of a trusted role.

 Background checks include, without limitation, criminal background and employment history.

 ### 5.3.3 Training requirements

-Trusted Contributors must be trained on topics relevant to the role in which they will perform.
+Trusted Contributors are trained on topics relevant to the role in which they will perform.

 Training programs are developed for each role by ISRG management and Security Officers.